This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 Every tenancy agreement we sell specifies that if there is more than one tenant, they are jointly liable.
 That means any one or more of them is responsible for the whole liability in the agreement.
 In particular, your tenants are jointly responsible for the total rent, even if they decide between themselves how to split payment of it.
 None can wriggle out by saying he has complied as far as his own share is concerned.

 The advantage to the landlord of renting on a joint and several liability basis is that he or she can pursue any of the tenants for any unpaid rent.
 Effectively, the risk that one of the tenants might not pay the rent is transferred to the other tenants, not the landlord.

 Over 35 tenant promises (covenants) and other options

-No tenancy is quite the same - each situation requires different terms.
+No letting is quite the same - each situation requires different terms.
 In these agreements we give you a choice of over 35 tenant promises and restrictions so that you can customise your agreement exactly as you want.
 Of course, you can also choose to keep in or take out terms that you would expect to be in such a template but might not need (such as a provision for guarantor and provision to use a separate managing agent) and you are given a choice to select which of the tenant deposit protection scheme you will be using.

 Tenancy deposit protection schemes

 These schemes were brought in to safeguard tenants’ deposits throughout the term.
 Provided that the terms of the agreement are met and that the property is not left damaged, the full amount of the deposit is returned to the tenant when he leaves the property.